jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 `http://localhost:44335/umbraco/delivery/api/v2/content?filter=contentType:article`

 Please replace the port number with your local development environment's HTTP endpoint port number.

-[ TODO: Check - "It is then advised to rebuild the DeliveryApiContentIndex through Settings.ExamineManagement.Indexers.DeliveryApiContentIndex.RebuildIndex" ]

 For information on creating Document Types, see [this guide](https://www.youtube.com/watch?v=otRuIkN80qM).